 Korek, who is currently executive director of Frieze Los Angeles, will move to the UK capital to take up the position in March 2020.

-She succeeds Peel, who resigned in June after three years in the job, citing "toxic personal attacks" relating to her involvement with an Israeli cybertech firm.
+She succeeds Peel, who resigned in June after three years in the job, citing "toxic personal attacks".

 Korek to lead anniversary events